 The timing for writing this blog could not be more perfect.
-You see, my husband and I literally just moved to Ohio from Kansas within the past week.
+You see, my husband recently moved to Ohio from Kansas.
 Therefore, while the realities of my own downsizing are crystal clear in my mind, I write this article for any of you considering or any of you that are in the process downsizing.
 I want to give you a huge pat on the back for doing this challenging task right now.
 And for you, dear friends, who are procrastinating doing your own downsizing, please read on to know why doing it now is utterly essential.

 10 Reasons To Downsize Right Now

 When my husband and I completely restored a 1930s home in 2004, it was to be our “aging in place” forever home.
 We never, ever, expected his major cancer diagnosis to alter our well-laid-out plans.
 Although we had already downsized from our family home of over 30 years, oh boy, did we still have way too much stuff to deal with for our next major relocation.